gursimar8/Sequence-alignment-problem-/README.md

 # sequence-alignment-problem
 Basic version (only DP) vs Memory efficient version using Divide and Conquer and Dynamic Programming

+**-> Why the efficient and basic versions have different memory and time plots.

+Let length (String1) = m and length (String2) = n.

+Memory comparison:
+The basic version (only dynamic programming) takes much more memory as compared to the memory efficient solution (Divide and Conquer + Dynamic Programming).

 •	Observation for memory improvement:
 The basic dynamic programming solution uses m x n 2d grid to calculate the optimal similarity score of the sequence alignment.
 However, optimal alignment score can be computed by using only two columns i.e., the current column and the column just before the current one.